Frequently Asked Questions

 1. How do I find out about busing arrangements for my children?

-a) During the school year, you may contact the secretary at your school.
+At any time, you may go to TRANSPORTATION BUS LOOKUP (2016-2017) OR contact the secretary at your school.
 If they are unable to help you they will direct you to the appropriate STSCO personnel.

 2. I am unhappy with my stop location and want it changed.
 I feel it may be unsafe for my child to walk to the stop.
 How do I change the stop location?